Classes

 Swift

-public class AttachmentContext
+open class AttachmentContext

 • Basic implementation of AttachmentDelegate protocol.
 This is a local folder based implementation.
-The implementation allows Apps to store attachment locally along with the Apps, The implementation also allows Apps to further customize uploading behavoirs by overriding functions.
+The implementation allows Apps to store attachment locally along with the Apps, The implementation also allows Apps to further customize uploading behaviors by overriding functions.

 See more